tsstace/Bootstrap-Portfolio/README.md

 * a train scheduling application featuring the Firebase database
 * an alphabet guessing game played with the browser
 * a crystal game that challenges the user to match a goal amount
+* a Node app with a storefront, aka "Bamazon"